AdamaJava/adamajava/docs/qprofiler2/index.md

 ### Xml Validation

-qprofiler2 provides a schema file which help you to validate the xml output.
-This xsd file can download from https://purl.org/adamajava/xsd/qprofiler2/v2/qprofiler2.xsd
+qprofiler2 provides a schema file which helps you to validate the xml output.
+This xsd file can be downloaded from https://purl.org/adamajava/xsd/qprofiler2/v2/qprofiler2.xsd.

 ~~~~{.text}
 xmllint --noout --schema ~/PATH/qprofier2.xsd qprofiler2.xml